Student Research Opportunities

 Astronomy and Physics / Stellar Dynamics

-- The student will compare computer simulations of dense star clusters (modelling dynamical interactions between stars, binary star systems, and black holes) with observations from various telescopes to understand the formation and evolution of these clusters.
+- The student will compare state-of-the-art computer simulations of dense star clusters with observations from various telescopes to understand the formation of black holes in these systems.

 Mengjun Hu